Can You Swim With Staph Infection

 Swimming is a great way to stay fit, but can you swim with a staph infection?
 It depends on the severity of the infection.
 Chlorine is known to kill staphylococcus bacteria, but its effectiveness varies on the type of bacteria.

-Some types require longer exposure to chlorine while some are resistant to it.
+Some types require longer exposure to chlorine, while some are resistant to it.
 Other recommended pool disinfectants include bromine, hydrogen peroxide, and iodine.
-It is always important to consult a doctor before swimming with any infection.
-It is also essential to practice good hygiene and shower before and after swimming to prevent the spread of bacteria.
+It is always important to consult a doctor before swimming if you have an infection.

-So, while swimming with a staph infection may be possible, it is important to take precautions to prevent the spreading of the bacteria and worsening of the infection.
+So, while swimming with a staph infection may be possible, it is important to take precautions to prevent the spreading of the bacteria and worsening the infection.

 Different infections require varying levels of caution when swimming.
 If you’re dealing with a minor infection, learn about the considerations for swimming with a toe infection to ensure a safe experience.